For daily wit & wisdom, sign up for the Almanac newsletter.

 Some flowers prefer winter sowing.
 (Yes, in snowy winter!)
-Many flower varieties need an extended period of cold to germinate; this is called stratification.
-Learn how to winter-sow this year to jump-start a beautiful flower garden (and do it for pennies).
+Learn which flower varieties need an extended period of cold to germinate and how to winter-sow outside in recycled milk jugs in January or February to jump-start a beautiful flower garden (and do it for pennies).

 What Is Winter Sowing?